 You could be using a filament with the wrong diameter.
 The printer’s software specifies a diameter for the filament that is fed into the nozzle.
 Look for filaments with the specified diameter while purchasing.

-If you have purchased the filament with the right diameter and still encounter the same issue, then it can be solved by increasing the value of the extrusion multiplier.
-The extrusion multiplier is a parameter that is found in the 3D printer software.
+If you have purchased the filament with the right diameter and still encounter the same issue, then it can be solved by increasing the value of the extrusion multiplier or flow rate.

 Weak Infill can Cause Wall Gaps